Get the latest NHS information and advice about coronavirus (COVID-19), a new illness that affects your lungs and airways.

 There is a dedicated page on the NHS website (www.nhs.uk/pregnancy-and-coronavirus) which is regularly updated and has all the latest information about being pregnant during this coronavirus period.
-It also has links to helpful resources including a range of topical videos and leaflets and an animation.
+It also has links to helpful resources including a range of topical videos and leaflets (in a range of languages) and an animation.

 A series of videos have also been produced videos with Baby Buddy and Best Beginnings to help remind pregnant women about some of the issues that they need to look out for when pregnant.

 The Wakefield Council website www.wakefield.gov.uk/about-the-council/coronavirus-information contains a range of useful information and resources in their dedicated coronavirus area.